cnsoto/JavaScript-Notes/THIS keyword.md

     innerfunction.call(this,soap);
     innerfunction.apply(this,[soap]);
   }
-  outtercleanTable.call(this,'some soap');// cleaning window table some soap cleaning window table some soap cleaning window table some soap outtercleanTable.call(this.garage,'some soap');// cleaning garage table some soap cleaning garage table some soap cleaning garage table some soap outtercleanTable.call(johnsRoom,'some soap');// cleaning Johns Table some soap cleaning Johns Table some soap cleaning Johns Table some soap
+  outercleanTable.call(this,'some soap');// cleaning window table some soap cleaning window table some soap cleaning window table some soap outercleanTable.call(this.garage,'some soap');// cleaning garage table some soap cleaning garage table some soap cleaning garage table some soap outercleanTable.call(johnsRoom,'some soap');// cleaning Johns Table some soap cleaning Johns Table some soap cleaning Johns Table some soap
 ```
 ----
 C) Arrow functions
-Unlike regular functions, **arrow functions** don't have their own _THIS_ keyword, it uses the **OUTTER SCOPE**'s _THIS_ value.
+Unlike regular functions, **arrow functions** don't have their own _THIS_ keyword, it uses the **OUTER SCOPE**'s _THIS_ value.
 In the next
-example the "innerfunction" takes the "outterfunction"'s _THIS_ which was set with the **CALL** function.
+example the "innerfunction" takes the "outerfunction"'s _THIS_ which was set with the **CALL** function.

 ----
 Example 4.6 Shows how to set _THIS_ using the "arrow functions".